pfsense/docs/source/dns/redirecting-all-dns-requests-to-pfsense.rst

 servers on port 53 is impossible.

-This could be adapted to allow access to only a specific set of DNS servers by changing the Destination network from “LAN Address” to an alias containing the allowed DNS servers.
+This could be adapted to allow access to only a specific set of DNS servers by changing the Destination network from "LAN Address" to an alias containing the allowed DNS servers.
 The **Invert match** box should remain checked.